Marc Bloch: Legacy

-Comparative history, too, still proved controversial many years after Bloch's death, and Bryce Lyon has posited that, had Bloch survived the war, it is very likely that his views on history—already changing in the early years of the second war, just as they had done in the aftermath of the first—would have re-adjusted themselves against the very school he had founded.
+Comparative history, too, still proved controversial many years after Bloch's death, and Bryce Lyon has posited that, had Bloch survived the war, it is very likely that his views on history—already changing in the early years of WWII, just as they had done in the aftermath of WWI—would have readjusted against the very school he had founded.
 Stirling suggests what distinguished Bloch from his predecessors was that he effectively became a new kind of historian, who "strove primarily for transparency of methodology where his predecessors had striven for transparency of data" while continuously critiquing himself at the same time.
 Davies suggests his legacy lies not so much in the body of work he left behind him, which is not always as definitive as it has been made out to be, but the influence he had on "a whole generation of French historical scholarship".
-Bloch's emphasis on how rural and village society has been neglected by historians in favour of the lords and manorial courts that ruled them influenced later historians such as R. H. Hilton in the study of the economics of peasant society.
+Bloch's emphasis on how rural and village society had been neglected by historians in favour of the lords and manorial courts that ruled them influenced later historians such as R. H. Hilton in the study of the economics of peasant society.
 Bloch's combination of economics, history, and sociology was "forty years before it became fashionable", argues Daniel Chirot, which he says could make Bloch a founding father of post-war sociology scholarship.

 The English-language journal Past & Present, published by Oxford University Press, was a direct successor to the Annales, suggests Loyn.
 Michel Foucault said of the Annales School, "what Bloch, Febvre and Braudel have shown for history, we can show, I believe, for the history of ideas".
 Bloch's influence spread beyond historiography after his death.
 In the 2007 French presidential election, Bloch was quoted many times.
 For example, candidates Nicolas Sarkozy and Marine Le Pen both cited Bloch's lines from Strange Defeat: "there are two categories of Frenchmen who will never really grasp the significance of French history: those who refuse to be thrilled by the Consecration of our Kings at Reims, and those who can read unmoved the account of the Festival of Federation".
 (Note: The context in which Bloch wrote this passage was slightly different to that given it by the two candidates, who were both on the right of the political centre.
 But, says Peter Schöttler, Bloch "had already coined this aphorism during the First World War and given it a significant heading: 'On the history of France and why I am not a conservative'".)
-In 1977, Bloch received a state reburial; streets schools and universities have been named after him, and the centennial of Bloch's birth was celebrated at a conference held in Paris in June 1986.
+In 1977, Bloch received a state reburial; streets, schools and universities have been named after him, and the centennial of Bloch's birth was celebrated at a conference held in Paris in June 1986.
 It was attended by academics of various disciplines, particularly historians and anthropologists.

-In November 2024, on the 80th anniversary of the Liberation of Strasbourg, the French President, Emmanuel Macron, announced Bloch would be inducted into the Panthéon.
+In November 2024, on the 80th anniversary of the Liberation of Strasbourg, the French President Emmanuel Macron, announced Bloch would be inducted into the Panthéon.
+On 23 June 2026, Bloch entered the Pantheon along with his wife, Simonne Vidal.